gitnacho/docs/docs/tooling/publishing/android-abi-split.md

 slug: android-abi-split
 ---

-> **NOTE**: The recommended approach for reducing the app size by splitting it per architecture is the [Android App Bundle]({% slug android-app-bundle %}) which is supported out of the box through the `--aab` NativeScript CLI flag.
+> **Note**: The recommended approach for reducing the app size by splitting it per architecture is the [Android App Bundle]({% slug android-app-bundle %}) which is supported out of the box through the `--aab` NativeScript CLI flag.

 # Android ABI split